 There are many stairways in New York City, NY.
 You may need to climb stairs in office buildings, residential properties, subways, shopping centers, and government buildings.
 Unfortunately, defective stairways can cause severe injuries.

 Our New York City defective stairway lawyer works with you to get you the compensation you deserve after being injured because of stairway accidents.
-The lawyers of The Law Offices of Jay S. Knispel, LLC have over 25 years of experience handling injury cases in New York City, New York.
+The Law Offices of Jay S. Knispel Personal Injury Lawyers have over 25 years of experience handling injury cases in New York City, New York.

 An accident involving a defective stairway can be complicated.
 Most of these types of personal injury cases fall under premises liability laws.
 They may also involve building code violations.